Lorena (album)

-Lorena is the self-titled debut album of the Spanish singer Lorena.
-It was released on 27 March 2007 in Spain, two months after winning fifth series of Spanish Operación Triunfo in 2006.
+Lorena is the debut album of the Spanish singer Lorena Gómez.
+It was released on 27 March 2007 in Spain, two months after winning fifth series of Spanish OT in 2006.
 It is an album of personal covers of greatest hits of international artists that also includes two new songs.

 The album entered and peaked at number 4 of the Spanish Top 100 Albums.
 Two singles were released from the album: "Sin Medida" in March 2007 and "Otro Amor Vendrá" in July 2007.
 As of September 2007, the album has sold more than 40,000 copies.